Xiao-MoMi/Custom-Crops/README.md

 Clone this project and create a new language file in the /common/src/main/resources/translations directory. \
 Once your changes are ready, open a pull request for review.
 We appreciate your works!

+#### Areas for improvement
+[1] Further improve the thread scheduler and reduce the use of ConcurrentHashMap. \
+[2] Optimize the map storage in the section as a palette. \
+[3] Use other NBT libraries (such as sparrow-nbt) to replace the current sponge flow-nbt (because this library is really a bit bad).
+I used it for compatibility with AdvancedSlimePaper.
+At last, we can use the same IO stream operation to convert sparrow-nbt to flow-nbt and store it in the Slime world.
+[4] Improve the region file format and use file headers and sectors to perform random read and write of region files.
+(4.0 milestone)

 ## Support the Developer

 Polymart: https://polymart.org/resource/customcrops.2625/ \